IDEQ -- Improving Diffusion Models for the Traveling Salesman Problem (TSP) by Leveraging the Structure of the Solution Space: Background and Related Works

-These family of generative models have now become SOTA for (conditioned) image and video generation \cite{stableDiff, imgvid1, imgvid2, imgvid3}.
-They have also achieved great performance in areas like audio synthesis \cite{audio1, audio2} or molecule generation \cite{mol1, Vignac, Hoogeboom2}.
-They have also shown their usefulness for image or text generation \cite{Austin}, and combinatorial optimization \cite{difusco}.
-They can be defined in continuous or discrete time or space.
-Most of denoising diffusion models are using continuous state space but discrete models, initially introduced by \cite{Sohl} and further expanded by \cite{Austin, Hoogeboom}.

-\subsection{Diffusion models for combinatorial optimization}
+\subsection{Diffusion Models for Combinatorial Optimization}

-A solution to a TSP can be represented by an $N\times{}N$ adjacency matrix $A = (a_{i,j})$ where $a_{i,j}=1$ if there exists a link between city $i$ and city $j$, 0 otherwise. $A$ is symmetrical.
+A solution to a TSP can be represented by an $N\times{}N$ adjacency matrix $A = (a_{i,j})$ where $a_{i,j}=1$ if there exists a link between city $i$ and city $j$, 0 otherwise.
 One may soften this definition and define $a_{i,j}$ as the probability that there exits a link between $i$ and $j$.
-This produces a heatmap which may be seen a stochastic adjacency matrix.
-A diffusion model can be used to sample from this heatmap starting from an easy to sample, all off-diagonal terms being equal to some value $p$.
+This produces a heatmap which may be seen as a stochastic adjacency matrix.

+To predict the adjacency matrix of graph-based CO problems, diffusion models have been introduced by DIFUSCO \cite{difusco}.
+In DIFUSCO, a denoising diffusion process is used to predict the heatmap of the solution for a given TSP instance starting from an easy to sample distribution (uniform distribution with probability $1/2$ for all off-diagonal terms and $0$ on the diagonal).
+The heatmap is converted into an adjacency matrix with a deterministic tour reconstruction operator.
+DIFUSCO can be used with either continuous, discrete, or discretized diffusion.
+For the TSP, the best results were obtained with a discrete diffusion.